sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

 PaymentAmount
     The amount of the payment
 PaymentGiftAid
-    Yes or No if this donation is eligible for UK giftaid PaymentComments
+    Yes or No if this payment is eligible for UK giftaid PaymentTax / PaymentVAT
+    Yes or No if this payment was taxable for sales tax/VAT/GST PaymentTaxRate / PaymentVATRate
+    The taxable rate applied
+PaymentTaxAmount / PaymentVATAmount
+    The taxable amount charged
+PaymentComments
     Any comments on the payment
 PaymentTotalDue
     The total of all selected payments that have a due date and no received date PaymentTotalReceived
-    The total of all selected payments that have a received date
+    The total of all selected payments that have a received date PaymentTotalTax / PaymentTotalVAT
+    The total of all sales tax/VAT/GST on the selected payments

 Cost Keys
 ---------